How to Do a Reverse Crunch With Proper Form

 As a secondary target muscle, these modified crunches work the obliques, the muscles that run on both sides of your torso.

-There are several ways to do a reverse crunch, but it’s important to master the standard form of an exercise before moving on to more difficult variations.
+There are several ways to performing crunches in a reversal, but it’s important to master the standard form of an exercise before moving on to more difficult variations.

-- Lie flat on your back on the floor with your knees bent.
+- Lie face-up on the floor with your knees bent.
 Keep your arms straight and place your hands next to your hips with palms facing down.
 Lift up your knees off the floor.
 They should remain bent at a 90-degree angle.

 - Bring your knees towards your head by lifting your hips off the floor.
 Engage the abdominals to curl up, and you should feel the tension in the front and middle of your abs.
 Control your movement and momentum throughout.